 The Deductible is the amount You must pay each Calendar Year before the Plan will provide payments for Covered Services.
 Only Allowed Amounts for Covered Services are applied to satisfy the Deductible.
-There is an individual Deductible amount and a Family Deductible amount for In-Network benefits and also for Out-of-Network benefits.
+There is an individual Deductible amount and a Family Deductible amount.